Our SchoolIn this section...

 Children in the Nursery and in Reception are in the Early Years Foundation Stage (EYFS).
 Children in Year 1 and Year 2 are in Key Stage One (KS1).
 Sometimes both of these groups are referred to as ‘infants’.
 All of our infant classes are named after animals (e.g. Caterpillar, Otter, Kingfisher etc).

 Children in Years 3 to 6 are in Key Stage Two (KS2) and are often referred to as ‘juniors’.
 Classes are named after a tree (e.g. Oak, Lime, Cedar, Sycamore etc).
+Class sizes increase to 32 on entry into Year 3.

 Class teachers are responsible for the children’s welfare and delivery of the curriculum.
 Work is planned jointly with Year Group partners during 'Planning, Preparation and Assessment' [PPA] time.
 During planning, Year Teams share the preparation of work drawing on different experiences, knowledge and expertise to ensure work is relevant and well matched to meet the needs of the children.
 In this way, we are able to utilise the strengths of a large staff team and enhance the quality of learning and teaching here at Barrow Hedges.